MPI-IS/camera_zwo_asi/README.md

 but is likely to work with other recent version of python3 / ubuntu / raspberry.
 Compilation on other linux based platforms is less likely to be successful.

+For an older version of this package which used to work on previous versions of python, raspberry pi 3 and 4; as well as on ubuntu 20.04; check the `py3.6/3.10-rpi3/4` branch.

 ### Dependencies

 The following APT dependencies are required: